AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 ##### Delete a company relation

+The corresponding test step is:

 ```xml
 <deleteData createDataKey="createCompanyRelation" stepKey="deleteCompanyRelation"/>
 ```

 `createDataKey="createCompanyRelation"` will be the same as the createData with `stepKey="createCompanyRelation"` in the test.
-This will call the delete operation that has the same `dataType="company_relations"` as the createData.
+This will call the delete operation that has the same `dataType="company_relation"` as the createData.

 _CompanyRelation/Metadata/CompanyRelationMeta.xml_: